DimaSheiko/apep-docs/docs/framework/conditions/debuff.md

 #### Returns `NUMBER`

--   The number of instances of the debuff applied by the player on the target unit.
+-   The number of instances of the debuff on the target unit, from any source.

 #### _Example:_